MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Experiment

 \subsection{Fidelity Preservation}

 We use \textbf{coverage} and \textbf{precision} from Section~\ref{sec:background-rep} to evaluate the fidelity of our method.
-Additionally, we measure the \textbf{length} of the predicates as a proxy for understandability.
-Figure~\ref{fig:fidelity} shows fidelity and understandability resultsfor Llama’s explanations on the sentiment analysis task, which is the case where our acceleration effect is most significant.
-(Complete experimental results are available in the appendix.)
+Additionally, we measure predicate \textbf{length} as a standard proxy for understandability; this metric is limited, but rule-based Anchor explanations are widely used because their if--then form is directly readable by humans.
+Figure~\ref{fig:fidelity} shows fidelity and understandability results for Llama’s explanations on the sentiment analysis task, which is the case where our acceleration effect is most significant.
+(Complete results are provided in the appendix.)
 Our method reaches the target precision by iteratively adding predicates until the threshold $\tau$ is met, yielding precision nearly identical to Anchors.
 The coverage decreased slightly from an average of 0.10 (±0.014) to 0.09 (±0.013), and the length increased from an average of 4.34 (±0.40) to 5.39 (±0.41).
 Overall, both fidelity and understandability remained relatively stable.

-The slight degradation observed in fidelity and understandability can be attributed to the retrieval process within memory; specifically, the retrieved inputs was not sufficiently similar to the input samples.
-In practice, users can mitigate the degradation of fidelity and understandability by configuring a higher similarity threshold $\tau_{sim}$, albeit at the expense of prolonged cold-start latency.
+The slight degradation arises when retrieved inputs are not sufficiently similar to the current input, so HT contributes predicates that are less aligned with the target neighborhood and VT must add extra predicates to recover precision.
+In practice, users can mitigate this trade-off by increasing $\tau_{sim}$, albeit with longer cold-start latency.